Induction Training Ultimate Guide: How to Create Inductions

 Before you go ahead and start building your induction program, ask the following questions and determine what is important to your business:

-What are your objectives?
 What are the goals of the program?
 What are the desired outcomes?
-What do you want a new employee to gain?
+What do you want a new employee to gain? - Key topics

-What key elements do you need to cover?
-Job-specific induction training, Health and Safety training, Site-Specific material, Company overview.
+Job-specific induction training, Health and Safety training, Site-Specific material, Company overview. - Key users

-Who are the key users?
-Who will be on the receiving end and what do you need from them, is it new starters, agency workers, contractors?
+Who will be on the receiving end and what do you need from them, is it new starters, agency workers, contractors? - Implementation

-What’s the timeline?
 When will the induction go out?
 How long will it be?
-Will you have some pre-boarding?
+Will you have some pre-boarding? - Content

-What content?
-Presentations, videos, quizzes or competency questions etc.
+Presentations, videos, quizzes or competency questions etc. - Delivery

-How will you deliver your content?
-Some businesses may prefer to deliver induction training in person and have introduction sessions on their first days, others may opt for a digital solution to improve their induction process and deliver content remotely.
+Some businesses may prefer to deliver induction training in person and have introduction sessions on their first days, others may opt for a digital solution to improve their induction process and deliver content remotely. - Timeline

-When will you deliver it?
 What should be completed and when by?
-For example, if you go down the digital route you could configure notifications and reminders to guide users through completion via deadlines.
+For example, if you go down the digital route you could configure notifications and reminders to guide users through completion via deadlines. - Assessment

 Creating an Induction

-Tailoring the induction program: Personal inductions are much more engaging than a ‘one size fits all’ approach, making them key to retention, satisfaction and reducing employee turnover.
+Personal inductions are much more engaging than a ‘one size fits all’ approach, making them key to retention, satisfaction and reducing employee turnover. - Learning Styles

-Consider different learning styles: Making your induction training engaging and interactive can be difficult, but the best starting point is to consider different learning styles, for example videos and quizzes.
+Making your induction training engaging and interactive can be difficult, but the best starting point is to consider different learning styles, for example videos and quizzes. - Pre-boarding

-Pre-boarding: Pre-boarding maintains communication between job acceptance and start date, offering confidence in the company and the feeling of support.
+Pre-boarding maintains communication between job acceptance and start date, offering confidence in the company and the feeling of support. - Self-paced learning

 The Three Pillars of an Induction